-CBD Rich Hemp Flower Prior to the outlawing of cannabis in 1937, major pharmaceutical companies produced a wide variety of cannabis-based medicines, but cannabis has actually been used as a herbal remedy for thousands of years.
+Hemp Flower Prior to the outlawing of cannabis in 1937, major pharmaceutical companies produced a wide variety of cannabis-based products, but cannabis has actually been used as a herbal remedy for thousands of years.
 Although it has a long history, the recent discovery of the body's widespread endocannabinoid system (ECS) has thrust cannabis back into the limelight again as a viable therapy.
-CBD and THC are both cannabinoids found in cannabis.
-However, while THC produces a “high” in the user, CBD does not.
-And now legal CBD-rich hemp oil and flower is available over-the-counter or online in all 50 states, without a prescription.

 Galangal Root is an East Asian tropical shrub with lance-like leaves, iris-like flowers, and reddish brown, woody rhizomes.
 It grows mainly in the Eastern Himalayas and Southwest India and was introduced to Europe in the 9th century.
 Saint Hildegard of Bingen (1098-1179 C.E.) referred to galangal as the spice of life and used it in many of her formulas.
 The name galangal is derived from the Arabic khalanjan, referring to Chinese ginger, whose family it is a member of.
 Galangal is an important herb in Saudi herbal medicine.
 It is used in many magical workings throughout the world.
 One reported use is that if you spit the juice from chewing this root on the floor of a courtroom before the judge enters, you will win the case.